Notavatarkorra/notavatarkorra.github.io/launching in creative business paper.md

-may use the degree but it will be in support of the main passion 5k was a bandaid to fix the debt nobody teaches you to be a creative director cause they just expect you to be that
+may use the degree but it will be in support of the main passion 5k was a bandaid to fix the debt nobody teaches you to be a creative director cause they just expect you to be that best buy would give you a discount on tech for camersa be smarter with finances and avoiding credit card debt figure out what kind of credit your business can get so i don't take it out personally friends starting busines together and parting ways started to feel more like a dsigner because his partner took on a lot of it and he didnt feel like an equal partner proud of him for articulating it instead of sitting on it for weeks sad cause it was new and jarring and emotional